A WEDDING GIFT

 Mrs Macquarie highlighted the Doctor’s thoughts on travel in a more general sense, although she would have been justified in considering herself the greater authority on the subject.
 His sage advice, ‘Cast away all anxiety, and keep your mind easy’ was all very well, but difficult to adhere to during a stomach churning, voyage to Van Diemen’s Land, or when she had almost been shipwrecked on rocks below Sydney’s George’s Head.

-Lachlan Macquarie was universally respected as a man of honour and virtue, but the same could not be said of his spoiled namesake, Lachlan Junior.
+Lachlan Macquarie was respected as a man of honour and personal virtue, but the same could not be said of his spoiled namesake, Lachlan Junior.
 By 1834 the twenty year old was leading a dissolute lifestyle within his regiment; gambling, drinking, and running up debts.
 His mother marked passages in the biography relating to morality, the value of truth, the importance of character over wealth and position, and the evils of debt and idleness.
 On one occasion Johnson had advised the younger Boswell, ‘..our minds cannot be empty; and evil will break in upon them, if they are not pre-occupied by good.
 My dear Sir, mind your studies, mind your business, make your lady happy and be a good Christian.’
 In a similar vein Johnson had commented that study led to ‘…security from those troublesome and wearisome discontents which are always obtruding themselves upon a mind vacant, unemployed, and undetermined.’
 Elizabeth clearly agreed, adding the note, ‘Without this hope all energy is at an end – life becomes like stagnant water.’

 It was her greatest wish that Lachlan Junior would eventually settle at Jarvisfield and prove to be a responsible Highland laird.
 Accordingly, she marked the following paragraph by the Scottish born Boswell; ‘When I talked to him [Johnson] of the paternal estate to which I was heir, he said, “Sir, let me tell you, that to be a Scotch landlord, where you have a number of families dependant upon you, and attached to you,, is perhaps as high a situation as humanity can arrive at.
 A merchant upon the ‘Change of London’, with a hundred thousand pounds, is nothing: an English duke with an immense fortune, is nothing – he has no tenants under his patriarchal care, and who will follow him to the field upon an emergency.’
 It would be interesting to know whether Elizabeth managed to sit her wayward son down and to quote this passage in a Johnson inspired maternal sermon.